-United Polaris Business Class Flight Review
+Is United Polaris Business Class Worth It?
+My Full Review + Photos

-SFO United Polaris Lounge
+United Polaris Lounge at SFO: First Impressions

 The Lounge is available only to customers who are flying Business class.
 This is unlike United’s regular lounge where you can buy admission for $50 or so.
 The Polaris Lounge is huge, on 2 levels, with tons of nice seating, tables and chairs.